bcurnow/magicband-reader/README.md

 * `-u`|`--api-url` - The rfid-security-svc base URL.
 Default: `https://ubuntu-devpi.local:5000/api/v1.0/`
 * `-v`|`--volume-level` - The volume sounds should be played at.
 Range of 0.0 to 1.0 inclusive.
 Default: `.1`
 * `--api-ssl-verify` - If True or a valid file reference, performs SSL validation, if false, skips validation (this is insecure!).
 Default: `CA.pem`
-* `--authorized-sound` - The name of the sound file when a band is authorized.
-Default: `be-our-guest-be-our-guest-put-our-service-to-the-test.wav`
+* `--authorized-sound` - The name of the sound file played when a band is authorized.
+Default: `authorized.wav`
+* `--read-sound` - The name of the sound file played when a band is read.
+Default: `read.wav`
-* `--unauthorized-sound` - The name of the sound file when a band is authorized.
-Default: `is-my-hair-out.wav`
+* `--unauthorized-sound` - The name of the sound file played when a band is authorized.
+Default: `unauthorized.wav`

 In addition to arguments for the MagicBand Reader itself, you can also pass arguments to the RFID Reader implementation.
 This is done by adding additional arguments in the format `<reader type>-<option name>`.
 For example, to pass the parameter `device_name` to the `evdev` implementation, simply add `evdev-device_name <device_name>` to the end of the command line.

 ## Environment Variables
 All configuration options, with the exception of the RFID Reader implementation options, can be specified as environment variables.
 The variables names are prefixed with `MR_`.
 The remaining name is the same as the long argument name in uppercase with all dashes replaced with underscore.
 For example, to specify `--volume-level` as an environment variable, you'd set `MR_VOLUME_LEVEL`.

 ## Configuration File
 One of the command line options is a configuration file.
-This allows all configuration options, with the exception of the RFID Reader implementation otpions, to be specified in a YAML configuration file.
+This allows all configuration options, with the exception of the RFID Reader implementation options, to be specified in a YAML configuration file.
 For example:

 ```
 api_url: https://ubuntu-devpi.local:5000/api/v1.0/